spren9er/climate-spiral/README.md

 #### 3 (Feature 1: Focus on Extreme Values)

 ```
+There are some additional features available compared to the original version.
+It is possible to hide lines which are close to the baseline in order to put more emphasis on extreme values (not available on mobile phones).

 [3/n]
 ```

+1x animated gif showing application of threshold parameter

 #### 4 (Feature 2: Dark & Light Mode)

 ```
+Additionally, there is also a light mode available

 [4/n]
 ```